Penn-TopGuNN/TopGuNN/README.md

 ### Running The Program

-Running the distributed job over AWS is divided into 4 parts:
+Running the parallelized job over AWS is divided into 4 parts:

 `1) pre-processing on the CPU`